Nate Lawrie: Professional career

-First stint with Buccaneers
+Tampa Bay Buccaneers (first stint)

-Lawrie was selected by the Tampa Bay Buccaneers in the sixth round (181st overall) in the 2004 NFL Draft.
+Lawrie was selected by the Tampa Bay Buccaneers in the sixth round (181st overall) in the 2004 NFL draft.
 He was waived on August 30, 2004.

-First stint with Eagles
+Philadelphia Eagles (first stint)

 Lawrie was signed to the Philadelphia Eagles' practice squad on September 6, 2004.
 He was released from the practice squad on September 23.

-Second stint with Buccaneers
+Tampa Bay Buccaneers (second stint)

 Lawrie was re-signed to the Buccaneers' practice squad on September 29, 2004.
 He was promoted from the practice squad to the active roster on December 14.
 He was waived and re-signed to the practice squad on November 16, 2005.
 He was promoted to the active roster on November 25.
 He was waived on December 3.

 New Orleans Saints

 The New Orleans Saints claimed Lawrie off waivers near the end of the 2005 season on December 6, and he averaged 16 yards per catch, all of which were for first downs.
 He was waived on November 21, 2006.